rhickling/email-resources/accessibility.md

 # Accessibility and Email

-Some of the below originally taken from: https://github.com/wilbertheinen/accessible-email-documentation
+Most of the below originally taken from: https://github.com/wilbertheinen/accessible-email-documentation

 Articles: